Anonyfox/meteor-scrape/README.md

 ## License

 Scraping is a game of catch-22, and everything may break everytime.
 Therefore this package is licensed under the **LGPL 3.0**.
-Do whatever you want with it, but please give improvements and bugfixes back so everyone can benefit from it.
+Do whatever you want with it, but please give improvements and bugfixes back so everyone can benefit.